 This Fellowship is designed to offer artists, from a range of artistic disciplines, an environment conducive to individual and collaborative creative practice, and provides a unique opportunity to complete a new body of work at Pyramid Atlantic Art Center.

 Selected artists will receive:

-- Up to one month of access to a state-of-the-art printshop, paper studio or bindery (specify amount of time & studio(s) needed in application)
+Up to one month of access to the printshop, paper studio and/or bindery

-- Key to studios and 24 hour access
+Key to studios and 24 hour access

-- Ten hours of one-on-one technical assistance or one workshop
+Ten hours of one-on-one technical assistance or one workshop

-- Storage space and flat file for tools and materials
+Storage space and flat file for tools and materials

-- Use of standard shop supplies
+Use of standard shop supplies

-- $500 stipend to be used for travel, housing, materials, etc.
+$500 stipend to be used for travel, housing, materials, etc.

 Each applicants will be judged on the artistic merit of his/her work, interest and potential in printmaking, paper arts and book arts (or combination thereof), as well as the quality and clarity of his/her plan for the residency.
 Although previous experience in a PAAC discipline may be helpful to a successful applicant, such experience is not necessary or expected.
-Artists are also expected to give a brief gallery talk about their work during their residency.
+Artists are also asked to give a brief gallery talk about their work during their residency.

-- Residency Length: minimum 2 weeks, maximum 1 month (specify amount of time in application)
+Minimum 2 weeks, maximum 1 month (specify amount of time in application)

-- Selection Process: A panel of professionals including artists, curators, and arts administrators will jury each round of applications.
+A panel of professionals including artists, curators, and arts administrators will jury each round of applications.

 About Beverly Denbo